drmittelstein/thermal_control/README.md

 Edit the testing parameters within that file first, then execute the file to apply those changes to the signal generator.
 That script will throw an error if any value violates the prior defined safety limits.

-Manually position the transsducer such that a signal appears on the oscilloscope.
+Manually position the transducer such that a localized area of heating is observed on the Neoptix readout.
 If using a GUI would be useful in this manual course adjustment of the transducer, then run:

 ```
 stage_GUI.m